ISSUIUC/GroundStation/GUI/README.md

 [^1]: In the past we have had issues where not all packages install on the first go.
 Thus, it is recommended to run this at least twice.
 [^2]: Ensure that the ```Satellite/``` and ```Terrain/``` FOLDER contains subfolders ```1/``` to ```18/``` and not another folder called Satellite/Terrain.
 If this happens move the inner folder into the build/ folder instead.
+[^3]: Although not an important step it is highly recommended due to its monospace nature and most of the formatting in this software utilizes it heavily.